Karen Roper MBACP

 My fees are £40 for an hour session although concessions are available for people who are on a low income.

-I offer an initial consultation that is free of charge.
+I offer an initial consultation of 30 minutes that is free of charge.

 Maps & Directions